top of page

 The need

 Reoffending currently costs the British taxpayer over £10 billion per year, with 60% of ex-prisoners reoffending within two years of release.
 More locally, Bristol consistently ranks as a city with high crime rates, a significant percentage of these committed by ex-prisoners.
-But stopping reoffending is not easy.

 Prison – some facts

-• 51% of prisoners have the literacy skills of an 11-year-old.
+• 51% of prisoners have the literacy skills of an 11-year-old

-• Parental imprisonment approximately trebles the risk of antisocial behaviour by their children.
+• Parental imprisonment approximately trebles the risk of antisocial behaviour by their children

-• Bristol’s crime rate places it in the worst 20% in the country with 102 recorded offences per 1,000 of the population - the national average is 63.
+• Bristol's crime rate places it in the worst 20% in the country with 102 recorded offences per 100,000 of the population - the national average is 63

 bottom of page